If the Senate was a high school lunchroom: Trump Impeachment Process, Klobuchar, Sanders, Warren - Go Tech Daily

 You would think Sanders was a loner, not a leader in 2020 because of his behavior during the accusation trial.
 You may find this instructive as his presidential bid progresses.

 Within a few moments after the senate was deposed Monday as a court of accusation, the four split off from the Capitol.
-Sanders, Warren and Klobuchar flew back to Iowa where they spent Sunday making last minute calls.
+Sanders, Warren and Klobuchar flew back to Iowa where they spent Sunday at the last minute.

 On a long day, Monday, the three will run from the Senate to Iowa and then vault to New Hampshire late in the night, with a February 11 vote.